Jeremy Sochan

+Jeremy Juliusz Sochan (/ˈsoʊhæn/ SOH-han; born May 20, 2003) is a Polish-American professional basketball player for the San Antonio Spurs of the National Basketball Association (NBA) and Poland national team.
+Born in the United States to a Polish mother and an American father, he was raised in England and played youth basketball.
+Sochan moved to the United States to attend La Lumiere School, a power forward in the 2021 class, he then started his professional career in Germany with OrangeAcademy of the ProB in 2020.
+He played college basketball for the Baylor Bears during the 2021–22 season and was selected ninth overall by the Spurs in the 2022 NBA draft.

+Sochan plays for the Poland national basketball team after playing for both the England and Poland teams as a junior.

 Early life and career

-Sochan was born in the United States, in Guymon, Oklahoma.
-His mother Aneta was a Polish basketball player for Polonia Warsaw who played Division II college basketball at Panhandle State.
-While there, she met Sochan's father, Ryan Williams who played for the men's basketball team.
-Sochan comes from a family with rich sporting traditions.
-His grandfather Juliusz Sochan, after whom he received his middle name, was a director of the basketball section of AZS AWF Warsaw and the president of the Warsaw Regional Basketball Association, his great-grandfather Zygmunt Sochan was a football player for Warszawianka, making 94 appearances in the Ekstraklasa (Polish top division) before World War II, when he joined the Polish resistance against the German occupiers and was Stutthof concentration camp survivor.
+Sochan was born in Guymon, Oklahoma.
+His mother, Aneta Sochan, was a Polish basketball player for Polonia Warsaw who played Division II college basketball at Panhandle State.
+While there, she met Sochan's father, Ryan Williams, who played for the men's basketball team.
+Williams died in an auto crash in 2017.
+Sochan has a younger half-brother and stepfather.

+Sochan's maternal grandfather, Juliusz Sochan, after whom he received his middle name, was a director of the basketball section of AZS AWF Warsaw and the president of the Warsaw Regional Basketball Association.
+His great-grandfather Zygmunt Sochan was an association football player for Warszawianka, making 94 appearances in the Ekstraklasa (Polish top division) before World War II, when he joined the Polish resistance against the German occupiers and was a Stutthof concentration camp survivor.

-Sochan took his first steps in basketball while living in England, first as a youth for the MK Trojans in Milton Keynes, before moving to Southampton and playing for the Solent Kestrels youth team and Itchen College.
+Sochan took his first steps in basketball while living in England, first as a youth for the MK Trojans in Milton Keynes before moving to Southampton and playing for the Solent Kestrels youth team and Itchen College.

-Sochan began his high school career at La Lumiere School in Indiana, but due to the COVID-19 pandemic, he left America.
+Sochan began his high school career at La Lumiere School in Indiana, but due to the COVID-19 pandemic, he left the United States.

 Sochan committed to playing college basketball for Baylor in July 2020.

 College career

 On January 8, 2022, Sochan sprained his ankle during a game against TCU and missed several games.
 Following the season, he earned the Big 12 Sixth Man Award and was named to the Big 12 All-Freshman Team.
-His team would later get a #1 seed in the 2022 NCAA Division I men's basketball tournament, but lose in the second round.
+His team later earned a #1 seed in the 2022 NCAA Division I men's basketball tournament, but lost in the second round.
 As a freshman, he averaged 9.2 points, 6.4 rebounds and 1.3 steals per game.
 On April 15, 2022, Sochan declared for the 2022 NBA draft, forgoing his remaining college eligibility.

 Professional career

-Solent Kestrels (2019-2020)

-At the age of 16, Sochan started his professional career for the Solent Kestrels of the National Basketball League.